dop-cluster/HPC-Documentation/Page-7.md

 ## Submitting MPI Jobs to the Cluster

-In high-performance computing (HPC), Message Passing Interface (MPI) is widely used to enable communication between multiple processes running on different nodes or cores.
+In high-performance computing, MPI is widely used to enable communication between multiple processes running on different nodes or cores.
 MPI is particularly useful for large-scale distributed computing tasks where processes need to exchange data frequently.
 Python’s mpi4py library provides bindings for MPI, allowing you to write parallel programs in Python that can run on multiple nodes and communicate with each other using MPI primitives.

-To demonstrate how to use MPI (Message Passing Interface) with Python using the mpi4py module to compute the Fibonacci series, we will break down the task into smaller pieces that can be executed in parallel across multiple processes.
+To demonstrate how to use MPI with Python using the mpi4py module to compute the Fibonacci series, we will break down the task into smaller pieces that can be executed in parallel across multiple processes.

 ### Example: Using `mpi4py` for Fibonacci Numbers